Contributors

 Noah Siela

 Noah Siela, rural lyricistNoah Siela lives in Columbia, Missouri and teaches writing at the University of Missouri.
 He graduated from the University of Iowa and earned an MFA from The University of Maryland, where he won the Academy of American Poets Prize and the Stan Plumly Thesis Award.
 His chapbook, Meep Meep?, was a finalist for The Slash Pine Press Chapbook Contest.
 His work has been published in Phantom Limb, Calaveras, Oak Bend Review, and Full of Crow among others.
-His pieces can be found here and here.
+His pieces can be found here and here and here.

 Mary Silwance